menu

 Occupations and Workforce

-Blue Ridge is a blue-collar town, with 35.16% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Blue Ridge is generally considered to be a blue-collar town.
+35.16% of the Blue Ridge workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Blue Ridge is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Blue Ridge who work in food service (15.75%), sales jobs (10.73%), and office and administrative support (10.50%).

 Setting & Lifestyle